 Take a gander at the personal details that your connections have chosen to share with you in the Contact Information section of their profile.
 There you’ll find multiple email addresses and phone numbers, IM aliases, hyperlinked Twitter usernames, linked websites, home pages, and blogs.
-You’ll find members birthdates and LinkedIn profile URL.
-Yet LinkedIn limits the export to its stripped down version of “name, rank, and serial number.”
+You’ll find member birthdates and LinkedIn profile URL.
+Yet LinkedIn limits the export to its stripped-down version of “name, rank, and serial number.”
 It only allows the export of just three fields: Name, Title, Company.

 In other words, LinkedIn has instituted a lockdown on the basic contact information that a first-degree connection has actually shared with you.
 Moreover, by refusing to give us an easy way to get that information into the places where we actually do our work,

 Social networks are supposed to help us cultivate mutually beneficial relationships.
 Yet, LinkedIn is more a one-way street.
 While LinkedIn has blocked access to the data members want to share with us, the social network allegedly has dipped into member data that members they did not share.
 In fact, some members sued LinkedIn for the improper use of their data.
 A judge refused to dismiss the lawsuit against LinkedIn, which claimed the company violated customers’ privacy rights for marketing purposes.
 The suit alleged LinkedIn did so by accessing their external email accounts and downloading their contacts’ addresses.